 If we were playing word association, “vitamin C” would likely be followed by “orange.”
-But if asked to name another vitamin C rich food, many people would be left scratching their heads.
+But if asked to name another of the vitamin C rich foods, many people would be left scratching their heads.

 “Um.
 Orange juice?”

 Though it’s not common knowledge, with just 70 milligrams of vitamin C per fruit, oranges (in any form) aren’t the best source of the nutrient in the grocery store — not even close.

 Don’t believe it?
 To prove our point, we’ve gathered seven foods that serve up more bang for your bite than the overhyped fruit and ranked them in order from the least nutrient-dense to the most potent.
 Even the lowest ranking food on our list has 13 percent more vitamin C than the classic citrus fruit—and the highest ranking, a whopping 437 percent more!

 Though many people turn to the vitamin when they feel the sniffles coming on, Vitamin C offers far more benefits to your bod than you might realize.
 The nutrient has been proven to elevate mood (which can ward off emotionally-fueled munching) and counteract stress hormones that trigger abdominal fat storage, making it an important nutrient for those trying to lose weight.
 It also protects cells from free radical damage, so if you are regularly exposed to cigarette smoke, air pollution, or ultraviolet light, consuming the foods below should be a priority.
 Here’s what you should add to your grocery cart:

 Vitamin C content: 1 cup chunks, 79 mg, 131% DV

 What’s not to love about this yellow-hued fruit?
 Munching on pineapple can make you feel as though you’re a million miles away on a secluded beach, almost instantly.
 In addition to 79 milligrams of vitamin C, it contains bromelain, a digestive enzyme that helps break down food and reduce bloating.